NCI-NAACCR-Zone-Design/Louisiana/README.md

 ### Data

-You need a shapefile of the CTA Zones.
-See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.
+You will need to provide a number of data tables and geographic boundary files to supply content for the website.
+These are described briefly here -- see the *Integrating Your Own Data* section of this document for more details:

-You need your demographics dataset, giving statistics for each zone.
-See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

-For those demographics data, you may find it helpful to have a list of all what demographic fields exist and how you would like them labelled.
+* A CSV file of cancer incidence statistics for each cancer reporting zone (CTA).
+For these cancer incidence statistics, you may find it helpful to have a companion file that lists all domain values for the cancer sites, sexes, year ranges, and race/ethnicities.

-You need a spreadsheet of cancer incidence statistics, giving statistics for each zone.
-See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

-For those cancer incidence statistics, you may find it helpful to have a list of all domain values for the Sex, Years
+* A CSV file of demographic statistics for each zone.
+For these demographics data, you may find it helpful to have a companion file that lists the demographic fields that are included, how you would like them labelled and formatted, and explanatory tooltip content.

-You need a shapefile of county boundaries for your state.
-A good source is ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/
+* A shapefile describing the geographic boundaries of the cancer reporting zones (CTAs).

-You need a shapefile of city/CDP boundaries for your state.
-A good source is You need a shapefile ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/
+* A shapefile describing the geographic boundaries of the counties for your state.

+* A shapefile describing the geographic boundaries of the cities/Census Designated Places (CDPs) for your state.

 ### Hosting